saqibomer/Demo/README.md

 ##### Classes documentation:
 Classes contains documentation of all methods and properties.
-Methods will show auto complete with
+Methods will show auto complete.

 ## 3.0 Implementation